 I saw this recipe in the New York Times a few years ago as the cover story of The Holiday Issue, and I realized I'd made this recipe in the past.
 And, since the holidays are coming up, I advise you to get out your holiday cookie cutters for this cookie.
 Reindeer Cookie Cutters are my favorite, and I have several because my last name is Rudolph!
 For the red noses on chocolate cookies, use a bit of red icing.
 You can make it, or buy a can or mix at the store.
 These cookies can be decorated, but why mess with a good thing?
 I like my cookies unadulterated.
-If you do decorate these cookies, use royal icing.
+If you do decorate these cookies, use royal icing for careful lines.
 Of course, you can use other shaped cookie cutters, such as Santa, Stars, Christmas Trees.
 Get creative with your cutters!

 This recipe was sent to The New York Times several years ago by Mari Pfeiffer, a reader in California; it’s from the cookbook “Great Cookies,” published in 2003 by Carole Walter.
 The cookies have the great flavors of cocoa powder, unsweetened chocolate, and espresso powder.

 2 Tbsp sifted Dutch-processed cocoa powder